 D. Faculty Evaluations.
-Students shall be afforded the opportunity to evaluate each faculty member in each course in an effort to identify effective and ineffective teachers and to develop quality in the program of the by providing constructive criticism.
+Students shall be afforded the opportunity to evaluate each faculty member in each course in an effort to identify effective and ineffective teachers and to develop quality in the program of the Law School by providing constructive criticism.

-E. Description of Faculty Committees.
+- E. Description of Faculty Committees.
 The Dean shall provide to the Student Bar Association a description of the charge and jurisdiction of each faculty committee for which students are eligible for membership.
-A student may file with the Student Bar Association a request for appointment to one or more faculty committees, stating the student's preference, but a student is not eligible to serve on more than one faculty committee.
+A student may file with the Student Bar Association a request for appointment to one or more faculty committees, stating the student's preference.
 The Student Bar Association shall announce a deadline for the receipt of student requests for faculty committee appointments.
 The Student Bar Association shall then certify the names of students to serve on each faculty committee to the Dean.
-The Dean shall then announce the names of the faculty and the student members on each faculty committee.

-F. Registration with State Bar.
+The Dean shall then announce the names of the faculty and the student members on each faculty committee. - F. Registration with State Bar.
 Some states require that a student, shortly after beginning the study of law, register with the Board of Bar Examiners in the state in which the student plans to practice.
 It is the student's responsibility to ascertain the rules of the state(s) in which he or she may wish to practice.